jsyr/blackadder/README.md

 # blackadder
-A light version of blackadder ICN stack, including only core components that I wrote once upon a time:
+A light version of blackadder ICN stack, including only core components that I wrote once upon a time (and swig-based wrappers written by Jimmy Kjallman):

 --the actual ICN stack